kannans89/RustRepo/19_Enums/19_Enums.md

 # Enums

-An enumeration defines a set of named integral constants that may be assigned to a variable.An enumerated type is declared using the `enum` keyword.
+In Rust programming when we have to select a value from a list of possible variants we  use enumeration data types.An enumerated type is declared using the `enum` keyword.
+Following is the syntax of enum.

- ### Syntax

 ```rust
 enum enum_name{